Kaiyrly/eb-1a/3-improvements/README.md

 However, the check is only started after the interview.
-A friend of mine waited for over 9 months for his interview knowing that he would be delayed, and he was.
+A friend of mine waited for over 9 months for his interview knowing that he would be delayed and he was.

 You already got all the information for the security check, and the interview could barely give you anything new.